All Episodes

 Well, I think it shows that they were never really serious about the stuff you and I care about in the first place, Sean.

-There is absolutely no question that if Hillary Clinton is elected, um, she will appoint probably two up to three or four Supreme Court justices, and you know damn well what the first thing is they're going to do.
+There is absolutely no question that if Hillary Clinton is elected, she will appoint probably two, up to three or four Supreme Court justices, and you know damn well what the first thing is they're going to do.

-Supreme Court may say you have to be in a militia and there are no militias, so there's no second amendment.
+Supreme Court may say you have to be in a militia and there are no militia, so there's no Second Amendment.

 If they overturn Heller and they are absolutely dead set determined to, that is the end of the Second Amendment in America.